 But then there are the other gamers – gamers like me.
 We are realistic.
 We understand that a game may suffer from pop-in, or that the button to shoot is awkwardly placed, or that the voice acting sounds amateurish.
 And, that’s okay, as long as the game has other rewarding features.

 Maybe it has a wonderful story, or an interesting world to explore, or maybe the hand-to-hand combat controls are the most intuitive we’ve ever used.

 Let’s be realistic.
 Not every game can be perfect.
 Heck, there are a ton of games with astronomical budgets released with glaring flaws on a seemingly daily basis.
 Quantum Break is a recent example, which continues to sell poorly, and yet it has several redeeming features.

 Some of the best games I’ve played have also been the least perfect.

 An example that springs to mind is Lost Odyssey.
 It had a moving story that sticks with me even to this day.
-We’ve all wanted to be immortal at one point of time, but after experiencing the struggles of someone who will actually live forever, I’ve reconsidered.
-The highlights of the game for me were the A Thousand Years of Dreams short stories, which feature some of the best writing I’ve ever laid my beady eyes upon.
+We’ve all wanted to be immortal, but after experiencing the struggles of someone who will live forever, I’ve reconsidered.
+The highlight of the game for me was the A Thousand Years of Dreams short stories, which feature some exceptional writing.
 But, Lost Odyssey was always viewed as a poor-mans Final Fantasy, because it wasn’t perfect.

 Pro Evo isn’t perfect, no, and it has flaws than no football game should ever have.
 But, it’s fun – and isn’t that all that matters?

-It is a shame that there are games rated 6/10 and lower that hold experiences that could stick with us for the rest of our lives, but that we may never play due to a low number hovering over a ten.
+It is a shame that there are games rated 6/10 and lower that hold experiences that could stick with us for the rest of our lives, but that we may never play because of a low number hovering over a ten.
 For me, games aren’t about greatness, but the memories they leave me with to look back on years down the line.